Andreapan131/Airbnb-Listing-Performance-and-Revenue-Drivers/README.md

 - Neighborhood-level performance patterns

 ## 🔍 Key Findings & Insights
-- 1️⃣ **Review Quality Differs Meaningfully Across Listings**
+❶ **Review Quality Differs Meaningfully Across Listings**
 - Low-quality listings underperform most on perceived value and accuracy
 - Cleanliness and communication decline consistently with lower review quality

-- 2️⃣ **Host Experience and Review Volume**
+❷ **Host Experience and Review Volume**
 - High rating clusters are associated with more experienced hosts
 - Listings in higher-quality clusters receive more reviews

-- 3️⃣ **Performance Gaps Vary by Neighborhood**
+❸ **Performance Gaps Vary by Neighborhood**
 - Manhattan has the highest propotion of low rating listings and the smallest share of top-rated listings
 - Staten Island shows the opposite pattern, with the strongest concentration of high-quality listings

-- 4️⃣ **Demand Follows Quality, Not Price**
+❹ **Demand Follows Quality, Not Price**
 - Prices do not differ meaningfully across review-based clusters
 - Review quality has a statistically significant positive association with revenue after controlling for price, location, and listing features

 ## 📊 Visualizations

-### Review_Quality_Segmentation
+### Review_Score_Segmentation
 <img src="Review_Quality_Segmentation.png" width="600">

 - Review quality differs meaningfully across listings

 ### Demand_by_Review_Cluster
 <img src="Demand_by_Review_Cluster.png" width="600">

 - Higher review quality is associated with higher occupancy

 ### Average Price by Review Cluster